Camshaft Position Sensors

 Why Does It Fail?

-• Internal electronic degradation from heat and vibration
+• Internal electronic deterioration resulting from prolonged exposure to heat and vibration.

-• Mechanical damage to the reluctor wheel or sensor tip, causing signal errors
+• Mechanical damage to the sensor tip or reluctor wheel, causing inaccurate signal generation.

 What Are the Symptoms?

-• Illuminated Check Engine Light (MIL) and diagnostic trouble codes
+• Illuminated Engine Management Light (MIL) accompanied by diagnostic fault codes.

 Fitting Tips

-• Inspect wiring and connectors for corrosion or wear; clean and secure connections.
+• Inspect wiring and connectors for corrosion, damage or poor connections before replacing the sensor.

-• Check the reluctor wheel and sensor alignment—damage here can mimic sensor failure.
+• Check the reluctor wheel and sensor alignment as damaged or misaligned components can produce symptoms similar to sensor failure.

-• Handle the sensor carefully—avoid touching sensing element or damaging housing.
+• Handle the sensor carefully to avoid damage to the sensing element or housing during installation.